couryrr/bank-holiday-api/README.md

 to seed the database or wait for a 10-minute mark.

 ## Upcoming additions add
-- Persist MySql data
-- Persist redis cache
-  - Set some ttl
-  - Actually set up a user
+Redis cache set up a user
-- Setup job for getting data :heavy_check_mark:
-  - Clear cache data if fetching writes something
 - Understand SpringBootTest better
 - Look up
   - Canadian Holidays